Larriche/treehouse-downloader/readme.md

-This is a web scraping project to build an automatic course videos downloader that downloads videos from Treehouse.
-This will spare me the time taken to manually go through video pages and download the videos.
+This program is a bot that downloads Treehouse course videos when given the URL of the course landing page and the user's login credentials

+Run 'python treehouse.py --help' to view the expected arguments